-Thus, there is a price-political as well as economic-to be paid by Vietnam for Soviet aid.
-In addition, the Russians are now using the naval-air bases of Cam Ranh and Danang, and the Tan Son Nhut air base, and Soviet "advisers" are operating at the provincial levels of government-just as the Americans did years ago.
-Moscow's delay in assisting Vietnam in its third Five-Year Plan is probably due partly to Soviet dissatisfaction with Vietnam's performance, and partly to its desire to extract more concessions from Vietnam.
-This delay explains why the Vietnamese Central Committee had to put off the formal presentation of its third Five-Year Plan to the Party until March 1982, almost half-way through the plan period.
+Thus, there is a price-political as well as economic to be paid by Vietnam for Soviet aid.
+In addition, the Russians are now using the naval-air bases of Cam Ranh and Danang, and the Tan Son Nhut air base, and Soviet "advisers" are operating at the provincial levels of government - just as the Americans did years ago.
+Moscow's delay in assisting Vietnam in its third Five-year Plan is probably due partly to Soviet to extract more concessions from Vietnam.
+This delay explains why the Vietnamese Central Committee had to put off the formal presentation of its third Five-Year plan to the Party until march 1982, almost half-way through the plan period.

 What are the results of the New Economic Policy?
-Reporting to the National Assembly in December 1981 on the results of the 1981 State Plan, Nguyen Lam provided the following statistics.
-Food production reached the "unprecedented" figure of 15 million tons (i.e., 600,000 tons more than in 1980); industrial crops increased by 1.8 per cent; soya-bean production doubled; the number of hogs, buffaloes, and oxen increased by 4 per cent, 2.7 per cent and 6.3 per cent, respectively.
-Deliveries from the peasants to the state increased also: 14 per cent for peanuts, 74 per cent for sugar cane; 15 per cent for tobacco; 2 per cent for jute; 19 per cent for reeds; 19 per cent for pork; and 26 per cent for fish.
-In industries, increases were also recorded: 7 per cent for small industries; 4.4 per cent for electric power; 11.7 per cent for coal; 2.7 per cent for tin; and 41 per cent for cigarettes.
-55
+Reporting to the National Assembly in December 1981 on the results of the 1981 State Plan, Nguyen Lam provided the following statistics: food production reached the "unprecedented" figure of 15 million tons (i.e.600, 000 tons more than in 1980); industrial crops increased by 1.8 per cent; soya bean production double; the number of hogs, buffaloes, and oxen increased by 4 per cent and 6.3 per cent, respectively.
+Deliveries form the peasants to the state increased also; 14 per cent for peanuts, 74 per cent for sugar cane; 15 per cent for tobacco; 2 per cent for jute; 19 per cent for reeds; 19 per cent for pork; and 26 per cent for fish.
+In industries, increases were also recorded: 7 per cent for small industries; 4.4 per cent for electric power; 11.7 per cent for coal; 2.7 per cent for tin; and 41 per cent for cigarettes.55

-But Nguyen Lam reported that, in other sectors, the results were not satisfactory.
+But Nguyen lam reported that, in other sectors, the results were not satisfactory.
 In the South, the cultivated area decreased by 230,000 hectares.
 In the country, dry crops decreased by 220,000 tons.
 State enterprises making fabrics, clothes, paper, mats, bicycle parts, and pharmaceutical products experienced decreases.
 The volume of exports reached only 88 per cent of targets.
-As a result of inadequate transportation and insufficient production of consumer goods, there was "a severe shortage of goods" which had a harmful impact on prices and on the living standards of the people.
-As noted earlier, the post-1980 prices were on an average five times higher than pre-1980 prices.
-Also, in 1981, the Vietnamese currency was devalued from 2.379 to 9.045 dong per U.S. dollar.
-Higher import prices naturally mean higher costs of living, and more hardships for the people.
+As a result of inadequate transportation and insufficient production of consumer goods, there was "a